Trusted medical advice from the

 How is leukemia diagnosed?

-Your doctor will ask you a lot of questions about your symptoms.
-They will do a physical exam to look for signs of leukemia.
-These signs might include pale skin or swollen lymph nodes.
-They will likely order blood tests.
-These tests can look for abnormal levels in your blood that could indicate leukemia.
-They may also order a test of your bone marrow.
-In this test, a sample of bone marrow is removed and looked at under a microscope.
+Your doctor will start by asking you detailed questions about your symptoms.
+Next, they will perform a physical exam to check for signs of leukemia, such as pale skin or swollen lymph nodes.
+After the exam, your doctor will likely order blood tests.
+These tests can detect abnormal levels in your blood that may suggest leukemia.

-If your doctor thinks you have leukemia, they will probably order further tests.
-These can confirm the diagnosis.
-They can also determine what kind of leukemia you have, and how far it has spread in your body.
+If your doctor suspects leukemia, they will probably order further tests.
+These additional tests not only help confirm the diagnosis, but also identify the specific type of leukemia and determine how far it has spread in your body.

 Can leukemia be prevented or avoided?